-At Inside Sales Solutions, our sales development representatives (SDRs) set appointments all day long.
+At Inside Sales Solutions, our sales development representatives (SDRs) are setting appointments all day long.
 In generating over 10,000 appointments per year for our clients, we’ve learned a thing or two about how to get the job done.

-If you’re looking to set and keep more, better quality appointment, check out these seven tips from our experts.
+If you’re looking to set and keep a higher number of better quality appointments, check out these seven tips from our experts.

 Tip 1: Always be (extra) prepared